fieldtrip/website/tutorial/distributedcomputing_parfor.md

 {% include markup/info %}
 -   Add SubjectSEF.ds in the middle of the list of `allsubj_dataset`.
 What happens when running the script?
 What results are available inside the `allsubj_result` variable?
 - Remove the line near the top that states `allsubj_result = cell(1, nsubj)` and change the last non-comment line within the loop to read `allsubj_result{end+1} = avgFICplanarComb`.
 What happens when running the script?
--   After the comment line `% HERE you could save intermediate results to file`, add the code to save the intermediate result to disk, e.g. `save('avgFIC.mat', 'avgFIC')`.
+-   After the comment line `% HERE you could save intermediate results to file`, add the code to save the intermediate result to disk, e.g., `save('avgFIC.mat', 'avgFIC')`.
 What happens when running the script?
 {% include markup/end %}

     nsubj = 4;